About

 This section is outdated and contains too many different things, I'll rewrite it on the nearest occasion.

 Python is my primary language, as I do lots of prototyping and automation.
 In my high-school years, after getting a grip on the basics of programming, I've turned to broadly defined web development, which has been my passion for the last years of high school and first years of uni.
+I enjoy glueing together weird contraptions, exploring ideas around networking and interactivity.

 I've been field tested during Nokia Innovative Projects, scoring a second place with a project of a global, team-based RTS game - Consquare (kind of like Pokemon Go, except you actually get to affect the world map around you, not just change the color of some statically placed structures on the map).
-We wrote game in Unity and the server software in Django.
+We wrote the mobile game client in Unity and the server software in Django.

 🌌 The future?